Iowa Health Care Quality Partners

 rheilskov@ahca.org | 641-494-7431 (cell)

-In her role as Clinical Care Manager, Rachel will be focusing on the clinical needs and quality advancement of Iowa Health Care Quality Partners.
-She will be assisting network providers in reaching their quality goals both individually and collectively as a network, as the network moves to clinical integration and to be successful as the network engages in more advanced quality-based contracts.
+In her role as Clinical Care Manager, Rachel focuses on the clinical needs and quality advancement of IHCQP.
+She assists network providers in reaching their quality goals both individually and collectively as a network, as the network moves to clinical integration and to be successful as the network engages in more advanced quality-based contracts.
 Rachel is the liaison to the IHCQP Quality Committee.

-Rachel’s past experience includes 8 years of experience as a Licensed Nursing Home Administrator.
-Her most recent role was working for a Critical Access Hospital, where she managed the attached Long-Term Care Facility, but also assisted with Quality, Employee Engagement and Emergency Preparedness efforts for the facility as a whole.
-Prior to becoming an Administrator, Rachel worked as a C.N.A in Home Health, Assisted Living and Long-Term Care settings.
+Rachel’s past experience includes eight years of experience as a licensed nursing home administrator.
+Her most recent role was working for a critical access hospital, where she managed the attached long-term care facility and also assisted with quality, employee engagement and emergency preparedness efforts for the facility as a whole.
+Prior to becoming an administrator, Rachel worked as a CNA in home health, assisted living and long-term care settings.
 Rachel received her Bachelor of Science in Health Science from Drake University.

-Rachel lives in Hampton, Iowa with her husband and two children.
-She has a passion for quality and improving the lives of not only our Residents, but our Providers as well.
+Rachel lives in Hampton, Iowa, with her husband and two children.
+She has a passion for quality and improving the lives of not only residents, but providers as well.

 Akena Norman, IHCQP Credentialing Manager